Click here to return to the main site entry page

 nos 44 - 80

-42 Crabb Street decorated with a St John Ambulance roundel at the top, perhaps for
+42 Crabb Street decorated with a St John Ambulance roundel at the top, for the 1953

 Rosebrry Terrace plaque Rosebrry Terrace